 Vimal D. Chaitanya, Ph.D., is Professor of Mechanical Engineering and Chemical Engineering at New Mexico State University.
 Dr. Chaitanya holds a Ph.D. in Materials Science and Engineering from the Johns Hopkins University, a Masters in Bioengineering from Clemson University, and a Bachelor of Engineering in Mechanical Engineering from MSU.
 Dr. Chaitanya’s active research areas include materials characterization, material degradation and failure analysis.
 His significant technical contribution ranges from life prediction of thermal barrier coatings for gas turbines to chemical mechanical polishing for multi-layer electronic device fabrication.

-Douglas C. Lynn served as Executive Director of CEHMM since 2006.
+Douglas C. Lynn served as Executive Director of CEHMM from 2006 until November 2018.
 His experience includes more than 15 years’ experience in NEPA and radiological environmental sampling and the various disciplines of land management; and 25 years’ experience in agricultural farm and ranch operations.
 During a 12-year tenure as a public school instructor, he was the recipient of state and national recognition for teaching excellence.
 In addition to a Bachelor of Science degree, he has amassed more than 13 professional certifications that include realty, RCRA, safety, data quality, environmental assessments, radiological surveillance, and certification as a Level I Petroleum Technician.

 Van D. Romero, Ph.D., is the Vice President for Research and Economic Development at New Mexico Institute of Mining and Technology (New Mexico Tech).
 He holds B.S. and M.S. degrees in physics from New Mexico Tech and a Ph.D. in physics from the State University of New York.
 Dr. Romero’s current research includes the development of a state-of-art astrophysics observatory to investigate near earth objects and deep space phenomena; the detection of explosives using Nano-Technology films; renewable energy reliability in power grids; and decontamination of produced water.